 Plant Type: Annual

-Special Features: Heliotrope is a low-maintenance annual that does well in containers and is known for it’s incredible scent (some say it smells like Cherry pie!)
+Special Features: This is a low-maintenance annual that does well in containers and is known for it’s incredible scent (some say it smells like Cherry pie!)

-How to Get Started: Plant your Heliotrope about 10 to 12 weeks before your last frost date, under grow lights.
+How to Get Started: Plant your flowers about 10 to 12 weeks before your last frost date, under grow lights.
 After the threat of a late-Spring frost has vanished transplant your seedlings outside.
-Heliotrope loves areas of fertile, well-drained soil.
+This plant loves areas of fertile, well-drained soil.
 Plants should be spaced about 1 foot apart for the best growth.

 When to Harvest: Harvest whenever you feel like your flowers would look best in a vase.
 Pinch back the plants in early Spring to promote growth and additional growth throughout the Summer.

-What to Plant It With: For a colorful combination, plant Heliotrope with Licorice plants, Duranta, or Angelonia plants.
+What to Plant It With: For a colorful combination when growing heliotrope, plant Heliotrope with Licorice plants, Duranta, or Angelonia plants.

 Search Bees and Roses